-Whether you just need an experienced legal advisor to help you over each hurdle, or a tough negotiator who will fight for your rights, Frank J. Vendt, Jr., is the attorney to call in the Richmond, Rosenberg, Katy, or Sugar Land, Texas, community.
+Whether you just need an experienced legal advisor to help you over each hurdle, or a tough negotiator who will fight for your rights, Frank J. Vendt, Jr., is the attorney to call in the Richmond, Rosenberg, Katy, or Richmond, Texas, community.
 As a father who has gone through the trauma of divorce himself, Frank understands what you’re dealing with, and knows the difference a trusted ally can make during this trying time.
-For a consultation, call the Vendt Law Firm, P.L.L.C., at (832) 276-9474, or contact us online to schedule a consultation.

 Divorce can be extremely simple: you file the necessary paperwork and you’re no longer married.
 However, most divorces have some component that requires more attention to reach an agreement; and, of course, if some or all of the issues can’t be settled, the divorce process can go to court.